Back to articles

 DNA polymerase I or Pol I is encoded by the polA gene.
 In a single bacteria, about 400 Pol I molecules are present.
 Before being dissociated from the template strand, DNA polymerase I only make an average of 20 phospho-diester bonds.
 After the formation of the Okazaki fragment, RNA primers are removed from the lagging strand.
 Then DNA polymerase I adds the DNA nucleotides.

-Pol I performs the four enzymatic activities.
+Pol I performs the three enzymatic activities.

 1. It performs the 5’-3′ DNA-Dependent DNA polymerase activity.
 It requires the 3′ primer site and a template strand.